Monterey County Sheriff's Department

 The Sheriff 's Office is comprised of the Administration, Corrections and Enforcement Operation Bureaus.
 The Sheriff’s Office delivers public safety to the residents of Monterey County by providing 24-hour uniformed patrol, investigations, custody services, court security, and law enforcement support.

-The ideal candidate will have strong customer service skills and able to communicate effectively.
-The ideal candidate will demonstrate the ability to read and process various legal documents and will also get along with others and be a team player.
+The ideal candidate will be flexible, adaptable, have strong customer service skills and able to communicate effectively.
+The ideal candidate will demonstrate the ability to lead, train staff and get along with others and be a team player.

 THE SUCCESSFUL CANDIDATE